clark-cui/siyuan-themes-fruits-pink/README.md

 # siyuan-themes-fruits-pink
-his is a pink theme for [siyuan](https://github.com/siyuan-note/siyuan)
+This is a pink theme for [siyuan](https://github.com/siyuan-note/siyuan)
 ## preview
 ![preview](./preview.png)